 Treatment for lymphedema is an evidence-based clinical need, that centers around reducing the edema which then influences all of the other problems.
 Education and improving access to health services are keys to the successful prevention of the elephantiasis stage.
 The First-line non-surgical treatment for patients with established lymphedema is Complete Decongestive Therapy (CDT).
 Treatment is to control the clinical severity and progression of the disease.

 Scientific studies highlight the importance and implications of compression therapy in controlling the progression of Lymphoedema, and evidence also supports that compression garments are essential.
-On the other hand, clinical outcomes on interventions to manage lymphedema, show that simple hygiene-based measures (washing and elevation of limbs, antifungal creams, exercise, and use of footwear) are necessary, but these alone without compression therapy, are not enough to reduce the limb volume in the majority of cases.
-People with lymphedema need access to continuing care throughout their lives, both to manage the disease and to prevent progression to more advanced stages.
+On the other hand, clinical outcomes on interventions to manage lymphedema, show that simple hygiene-based measures such as washing and elevation of limbs, antifungal creams, exercise, simple bandaging, and use of footwear are necessary, but these, without specialized therapy (Complex Decongestive Therapy) are not enough on their own in most cases to reduce the volume of the affected limbs.

 Concerning dermatolymphangioadenitis (DLA), also known as "Infectious Cellulitis", studies have found that the control of swelling is associated with a lower risk of cellulitis and that advanced stages of chronic edema are a strong risk factor.
 Infectious cellulitis can lead to sepsis (septicemia).
 Read more about what are the preventive measures for Infectious Cellulitis in lymphedema HERE.